larry-athey/rpi-smart-still/README.md

 **NOTE:** _It's upon on the distiller themselves to take cuts because there is no way to make those determinations electronically without a gas chromatograph / mass spectrometer.
 Seriously, ChatGPT can't even do this without tastebuds.
 Honestly, how could a $35 computer know what tastes **you** prefer and find them in your distillate?_

 Even though the still that I'm working with is the Still Spirits boiler and their copper T-500 column, this system will work with any other personal still as long as it has a dephlegmator.
 I don't have the room for anything larger and don't need to upgrade because of how little I actually drink.
-I just do distilling as a hobby and for this project, electronics, robotics, and programming are also hobbies of mine.
+I just do distilling as a hobby and for this project.
+Electronics, robotics, and programming are also hobbies of mine.
 So, here we are.
 LOL!!!

 Yes, contrary to what you see in YouTube videos and in that T-500 users group on Facebook, it actually can be used for more than just making flavored distilled sugar wash.
 I'm not on Facebook anymore, but when I was, I just had to shake my head at all of those T-500 users who thought they were actually making whiskey by dumping a bottle of essence in some 90% lighter fluid and then complaining about how bad it tastes.
 LOL!!!